sdiehl/wiwinwlh/tutorial.md

 ------------------

 Boolean blindness is a common problem found in many programming languages.
-Consider the following two definitions which deconstruct a maybe value into a boolean.
+Consider the following two definitions which deconstruct a Maybe value into a boolean.
 Is there anything wrong with the definitions and below and why is this not caught in the type system?